 Accept Challenges.
 Reject Norms.

 Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix, Arizona is an international leader in the treatment, research, and education of brain and spinal diseases, conditions, and injuries.
 Led by Barrow President and CEO Michael T. Lawton, MD, one of the world’s top neurosurgeons, the Institute performs more neurosurgical procedures annually than any other facility in the United States.
 Each year, we treat more than 77,000 patients, and our neurosurgeons perform more than 5,000 surgeries.
 Because of our high volume, our physicians and clinicians are familiar with the rarest and most challenging conditions.
 It’s not uncommon for patients from around the globe to be treated here.

 To advance the knowledge and practice of medicine in neuroscience through basic and clinical research, education of medical professionals, and innovation in clinical techniques and technology.

 Accreditations & Recognitions

 Newsweek ranks Barrow as one of the best specialty hospitals in the world for neurosurgery.
-In addition, U.S. News & World Report consistently ranks Barrow as a top center for neurology and neurosurgery in the country.
+In addition, U.S. News & World Report consistently ranks Barrow as a top center for neurology, neurosurgery, and neuro-rehabilitation in the country.
 We are certified by The Joint Commission in Traumatic Brain Injury, Spinal Cord Injury, and Comprehensive Stroke.
 Barrow boasts a Level I trauma center, CARF-accredited neuro-rehabilitation programs, and more certified neuroscience registered nurses (CNRN) than any other hospital in the world.
 Highly regarded for neuroscience education for decades, Barrow is ranked by Doximity as second in the nation for its neurosurgery residency program and 45th for neurology.